 Lyft vehicles in Virginia must not be titled as salvage, non-repairable, rebuilt or any other equivalent classification.

-If you're already a driver in a different state, and you're moving to Virginia, send us a message with the following info:
+If you're already a driver in a different state, and you're moving to Virginia, contact us with the following info:

 *If you were already required to upload your vehicle registration when you became a driver, you do not need to send it in again.